yji0728/UI-TARS/README.md

 **❗Notes**: Since Qwen 2.5vl based models ultilizes absolute coordinates to ground objects, please kindly refer to our illustration about how to process coordinates in this <a href="README_coordinates.md">guide</a>.

 ## Updates
+- 🌟 2025.09.04: We’re excited to announce the release the **UI-TARS-2**, which is a major upgrade from UI-TARS-1.5, featuring with enhanced capabilities in GUI, Game, Code and Tool Use.
+It is an "All In One" Agent model, enabling seamless integration of multiple abilities for complex tasks.
+Please check our new [technical report](https://arxiv.org/abs/2509.02544) for more details.
+Refer to more fantastic showcases at our [website](https://seed-tars.com/showcase/ui-tars-2/).
 - 🌟 2025.04.16: We shared the latest progress of the UI-TARS-1.5 model in our [blog](https://seed-tars.com/1.5), which excels in playing games and performing GUI tasks, and we open-sourced the [UI-TARS-1.5-7B](https://huggingface.co/ByteDance-Seed/UI-TARS-1.5-7B).
 - ✨ 2025.03.23: We updated the OSWorld inference scripts from the original official [OSWorld repository](https://github.com/xlang-ai/OSWorld/blob/main/run_uitars.py).
 Now, you can use the OSWorld official inference scripts to reproduce our results.